Every investor is different.

 - Investor.gov.
 Investor.gov is a service of the U.S. Securities and Exchange Commission.
-Its sole mission is to provide unvarnished guidance to retail investors.
+Its sole mission is to provide unvarnished guidance to retail stock traders.
 Use it to research investment advisers and learn more about common investing fees, investment products, investing objectives, and avoiding financial fraud.

 - Investopedia.
 As the name implies, Investopedia is an evergreen, information-rich reference tool designed to boost investors’ fiscal vocabulary.
 Use it to look up definitions for common and not-so-common investing terms.

 These all-digital resources offer insights about markets, sectors, and companies.
 Even before you commit real money to your portfolio, use them to increase your general investing IQ and improve your financial reading comprehension.
 Market analysis isn’t beach reading, after all.